Lake Placid Tower: History

 Earnest Oakley Hunt dreamed of building an observation tower when he moved to Orlando in 1938, then moved to Sebring in 1947 and found the perfect location in nearby Lake Placid.
 He and Robert Gray formed Air View Corporation to build the tower.
 The tower was designed by architect A. Wynn Howell of Lakeland, built by Ridge Builders of Sebring in 1960 for $350,000, and opened January 1, 1961.
 Most sources state that it was the tallest concrete block structure in the world when it opened, with 90,000 concrete blocks, but the magazine Florida Architect states that it was built of reinforced concrete.
 One source states that the tower included 100,000 limestone blocks from Ocala while another states that it was faced with ceramic tile, implying that the tower has a facade of limestone tile.

 Because of low ticket sales, the tower closed in 1982 when the owner would not pay their Internal Revenue Service taxes, but it was re-opened in 1986.
 The small group of owners still faced sluggish sales, and the tower and its restaurant continued to struggle, despite features such as a petting zoo in its plaza, and a pay phone at the top billed as the "highest pay phone in Florida."
 The last owner who operated the tower as a tourist attraction was Lake Placid Tower Group owned by Mark Cambell since 1992.
+Campbell purchased the tower and property from Barnett Bank for $240,000.00.
 He sold it to CHL Tower Group on November 6, 2003 which operated it as a cell phone tower until 2019.
 Even though the tower closed about 2003, it still has two red "OPEN" signs at its top, facing north and south.

 The Tower View restaurant at the base of the tower closed in 2015.
 The tower has been abandoned since 2020.

 As of June 2022, the tower is home to T-Mobile 5G cellular service and amateur radio communications by the Highlands County Amateur Radio Club W4HCA.

+By 2025, all telecommunitcations equipment was unistalled.
+The "OPEN" signs have been removed.
+The surrounding plaza is in disrepair and is on the market for sale as of July 2026.